-In this way there are mixed experiences with housing the ACT-citizens in the communal housing units.
-Some of the problems well-known in the research literature arising from gathering many people with complex social problems at the same place have also occurred in the communal housing units attached to the ACT-program.
-As there is probably an element of selection to the different housing forms used in the program, it is not possible to assess how the situation of these individuals would have been like, if they had been assigned to independent housing.
+In this way there are mixed experiences with housing amongst the ACT-citizens in the communal housing units.
+Some of the problems well-known in the research literature arising from gathering many people with complex social problems - and especially citizens with addiction problems - at the same place have also occurred in the communal housing units attached to the ACT-programme.
+As there may be an element of selection to the different housing forms used in the programme, it is not possible to assess how the situation of these individuals would have been like, if they had been assigned to independent housing.
+However, as mentioned earlier, it has been decided to offer the residents in the large communal housing complex relocation into independent flats in public housing if they wish so.

-The interviewed citizens who have been housed in independent housing in ordinary public housing, generally express that they are very satisfied with living on their own.

-One of the interviewees who lives in independent housing at the time of interviewing, at first lived in the category housing unit, from where he was then evicted.
+The interviewed citizens who have been housed in independent housing in ordinary public housing, generally express, that they are very satisfied with living on their own.
+One of the interview persons who lives in independent housing at the time of interviewing, at first lived in the communal housing unit, from where he was then evicted.
 He was then rehoused in independent housing after a waiting time of three months, were he lived on the street, or stayed in shelters.
 He reflects on the experience:

-Interviewer: "So you lived at 'Bellahøj' [the location of the category housing unit] first?
+Interviewer: "So you lived at [Communal housing I] first?

 Interviewee: "Yes, in the collective house, or what it is called.
 But it was...you don't know me so well, but you see how I live now...I don't need somebody to come and wake me up each morning and wipe my ass.
 They forgot to tell me it was an institution. - 'Oh no, this is certainly not an institution.
 Some of the other apartments we got, is an institution, but this is something different'.
 But no, it was not. (...)
 It was all too institution like.
 We were hardly allowed to be there.
 It was like in the old days where it said: Tradespeople should use the kitchen stairs.
 We should too, or they would have liked us to do.
 Why should I pay for a common laundry room, when I am not allowed to use it?".